 In order to reach people with disabilities, many of whom live in remote and rural locations, COPE works through the GOL’s system of regional networks, with the main rehabilitation centre in Vientiane supporting satellite Provincial Rehabilitation Centres (PRCs) in four provinces: Luang Prabang, Xiang Khuang, Savannakhet and Champassak.

 COPE opened a Visitor Center in 2008 with the aim to increase awareness about disability in Laos and highlight the amazing work that is being done to help people with disabilities lead full and productive lives.
 It also presents the unexploded ordnance (UXO) problem in Laos and how it links in with disability.
 The Visitor Center is open seven days a week from 9:00-18:00 and is suitable for all ages.
 We also run a cafe and gift shop.
 All profit generated from the Visitor Center goes back into the rehabilitation project.

 COPE's office and administration of the project is undertaken in Vientiane and is independently audited.

-Please click here to read our COPE newsletter of June 2014....
+Please click here to read COPE newsletter of November 2014....

 Australian Foreign Minister visited COPE